jsphweid/react-graph-db-editor/README.md

 console.log(toJS(crazyMobxThing))
 ```

+#### Develop TODOs:

-TODO: since only ts, use @
+1. since only ts, use @ mobx
+2. make nodes and edges classes that implement interfaces to reduce code redundancy?